ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 |sumOfArray|sumOfArrayTest|30 pts
 |utilityTest|utilityTest|50 pts

-<b>Points assigned by TAs manually</b>
+<b>Points assigned manually for coding style</b>

-(40 pts) Style:
+(50 pts) Style:
 Good choice of variable names, code indented in ways that are consistent, and in line with good C++ practice.
 Where applicable, common code is factored out into functions (added to utility.h and utility.cpp as needed).
+Please see the feedback on lab02 for a detailed rubric on coding style.

 This last point may or may not arise, but if it does, utility.h and utility.cpp is a place where functions needed in multiple files can be put—prototypes in utility.h and function definitions in utility.cpp.

-(30 pts) Following instructions and submitting on time.

-You will note that the submit.cs score is worth 230 points and the manual grading is worth 70 points, making the total points for this lab equal to 300.
+You will note that the submit.cs score is worth 230 points and the manual grading is worth 50 points, making the total points for this lab equal to 280.
 The grade will ultimately normalized to be out of 100 points.
 This lab is worth exactly the same as all the other labs done so far (i.e. the 300 points here are equivalent to 100 points in other labs).

 <h2>Step 9: Done!</h2>

 Once your submission receives a score of 230/230, you are done with this assignment.
-Remember that we will check your code for appropriate comments, formatting, and the use of required code, as stated earlier.
+Remember that we will check your code for appropriate comments, formatting, and the use of required code, as stated earlier, based on your github submission

 If you are in the Phelps lab or in CSIL, make sure to log out of the machine before you leave.
 Also, make sure to close all open programs before you log out.
 Some programs will not work next time if they are not closed.
 Remember to save all your open files before you close your text editor.